I’ve Been There

 The critical moment came one day when I was cleaning the house and stumbled on some old journals of mine.
 Journals that spanned the past 25 years of my life.

-As I sat on the edge of my bed flipping through them, and—damn—I was floored.
-Leafing through journal after journal that spanned over a couple of decades, I realized all the dreams, wishes, and goals I had for my life, I was still wishing for—25 years later!
-I had never achieved those dreams that were deep in my soul.
+Sitting on the edge of my bed flipping through them, I was floored!
+Leafing through journal after journal that spanned over a couple of decades, I realized all the dreams, wishes, and goals I had for my life, I was still wishing for – 25 years later!
+I had never achieved those desires that were deep in my soul.

 I cried as I thought to myself, “If I were dead and my kids found my journals, what would they think of me?”
 Would they see their mother as a failure?
 A total embarrassment?
 A woman who had dreams and never pursued them?
 Someone who complained, but didn’t change a damn thing?
 A woman who gave up?